-- Flooring should be stored in the intended space 7 days prior to installation or as required for acclimation.
-In other words the floor should be allowed to acclimate for AS LONG AS IT TAKES to reach the proper moisture content for the floors geographical location. - That means the floor could be ready to install when it arrives on the job site or 2 weeks after delivery.
+- Flooring should be stored in the intended space prior to installation and for as long as required for acclimation.
+In other words, the floor should be allowed to acclimate for AS LONG AS IT TAKES to reach the proper moisture content for the floor's geographical location. - That means the floor could be ready to install when it arrives on the job site or 2 weeks after delivery.
 The correct moisture content at the time of installation is what is really important. - Please refer to the next two slides, for complete details on the recommendation moisture content for your area.
 Recommendations will vary based on the time of year and current environmental conditions.
 For further details MFMA recommends contacting your MFMA Maple Flooring Manufacturer.